 One wrinkle with Black Friday and Cyber Monday is that the queries containing those actual terms were less present than 2019 for the two weeks ending on Cyber Monday.
 Queries containing “Black Friday” were down 36% and, while “Cyber Monday” queries saw 6% growth, the figure lags the 16% growth of retail all up.

-One factor potentially at play is that the National Retail Federation (NRF) noted more than half of festive season shoppers (52%) said they took advantage of early promotions this year.
-An almost equal percentage of shoppers (53%) said they felt the deals over the weekend were the same as they had been weeks prior.
+One factor potentially at play is that the National Retail Federation (NRF) noted more than half of holiday shoppers (52%) said they took advantage of early holiday promotions this year.
+An almost equal percentage of shoppers (53%) said they felt the deals over the holiday weekend were the same as they had been weeks prior.

 Another element is a rise in related queries that can provide similar results.
 Searches containing “gift” more than doubled compared to 2019, signaling a slightly different avenue consumers are taking to reach their shopping destination.
 This is particularly important for advertisers as traffic on these queries typically does not peak until mid-December, still leaving precious time to reach your audience.
 In fact, 91% of shoppers expect deals to continue through the end of the year according to NRF.